 • Harassment on the grounds of actual or perceived sexual orientation can include homophobic remarks or jokes (whether spoken, written or sent by email), offensive comments relating to a person’s sexuality, threats to disclose a person’s sexuality to others or offensive behaviour/abuse relating to HIV or AIDS status.

-• Harassment on the grounds of religious belief can include jokes or insults about items of clothing, religious artefacts, religious beliefs or rituals.
+• Harassment on the grounds of religion or belief can include jokes or insults about items of clothing, religious artefacts, religious beliefs, philosophical and other protected beliefs (including gender-critical beliefs) or rituals.

-• Harassment on the grounds of age can include jokes or insults about a person’s age, or singling a person out for different treatment as a result of their age.
+• Harassment on the grounds of age can include jokes or insults about a person’s age, or singling a person out for different treatment because of their age.

-3 Victimisation: The College will not tolerate victimisation against a member of staff because he or she has made, or intends to make, a complaint or allegation, or has given, or intends to give, assistance and/or evidence in an investigation.
-The College will also not tolerate victimisation or discrimination against members of staff who have left; for example, by refusing to give a reference because the person has made a genuine complaint.
+3 Victimisation: Imperial will not tolerate victimisation against a member of staff because they have made, or intend to make, a complaint or allegation, or have given, or intend to give, assistance and/or evidence in an investigation.
+Imperial will also not tolerate victimisation or discrimination against former members of staff, for example, by refusing to provide a reference because the person has made a genuine complaint.

 Appendix B